Note: If you have issues or questions please ask in our KerberosSDR forum. We also post updates in the forum.

 Android App Usage

-- Set the KerberosSDR software on your PC/laptop/SBC to direction finding, and enable a direction finding algorithm.
+- Still on the KerberosSDR web interface enable direction finding, and enable a direction finding algorithm (MUSIC is the most common).

-- Change the server address to IP_ADDR:8081, where IP_ADDR should be replaced with the IP address of the machine running KerberosSDR.
+- If you didn't already, change the server address to IP_ADDR:8081, where IP_ADDR should be replaced with the IP address of the machine running KerberosSDR.

-- Go back to the map by using the back arrow.
+- Leave everything else as their default, and go back to the map by using the back arrow.

 - Press the red timer icon on the bottom right to begin direction finding.
 Once pressed you should see lines indicating the user bearing, and the RF bearing.